 Yes and no. Birth is messy, no matter where you are.
 There's blood, poop, sweat, and all kind of fluids.
 But germs are a different story.
 Bacteria is everywhere, but your home is full of your bacteria while hospitals are full of everybody else's.

-When planning a home birth, you can prepare to have a bunch of useful items handy, including: lots of towels, waterproof mattress cover (or some people use shower curtain), garbage bags, waterproof pads, a bowl for your placenta.
-In total, all the supplies you need to get costs around $30-40; maybe a little more if you buy or rent a birth tub.
+When planning a home birth, you can prepare to have a bunch of useful items handy, including: ample towels that you don't care about getting dirty, waterproof mattress cover (or some people use shower curtain) to protect the bed, garbage bags, washable waterproof pads that you can later use to sit on naked in bed or give baby naked tummy time on, and maybe a birth tub if you want one.
 Your midwife or support team can set everything up to protect your floors, couches, and bed.
 And they clean up afterward, often leaving your house cleaner than before!
 (Click here for a great example preparation list.)

 For more information about home birth safety, listen to episode 42 of the Healthy Births, Happy Babies Podcast: Is a Home Birth with a Midwife Right for You?